-References in this Annual Information Form to "Stantec" and the "Company" include, as the context may require, Stantec Inc. and all or some of the companies in which it has an interest.
-References in this Annual Information Form to "our," "us," and "we" also refer to Stantec Inc.
+References in this Annual Information Form to "Stantec" and the "Company" include, as the context may require, Stantec Inc. and all or some companies in which it has an interest.
+References to "our," "us," and "we" also refer to Stantec Inc.